 Procedural Aspects of Filing a CPL 440.10 Motion

-- Demonstrating that the issues raised were not previously adjudicated or could not have been raised on direct appeal.
+- Establishing that the issues presented were not previously adjudicated on the merits or could not have been raised on direct appeal due to the emergence of new facts or changes in controlling law;

 Consequences of Successful Ineffective Assistance Claims